alpheios-project/documentation/development/alignment-editor.md

 1. What are the requirements for saving data from anonymous users?
 1. Do we want to offer interface features to allow a user to identify or change the segmentation of an aligned text?
 1. What metadata do we want to be able to import from a source document other than bibliographic?
 E.g. what about treebank data references?
+1. Are alignments of words belonging to different segments allowed?

 ## Version 1.0